espocrm/documentation/docs/administration/import.md

 ![2](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/import/step-2.png)

-## Step 3
+## Import results

+#### Remove import log

-Once the records are imported and you are sure that imported data is fine you can 'Remove import log' (by clicking the button on the import results view) to preclude accidental reverting of the import.
+Once the records are imported and you are sure that imported data is fine you can *Remove Import Log* (by clicking the button on the import results view) to preclude accidental reverting of the import.

+#### Revert import

+*Revert Import* will remove all imported records permanently.
+Updates caused by import won't be reverted.

+#### Remove duplicates

+This will permanently remove all imported records that were recognized as duplicates.

+#### New import with same params

+Since version 5.10.0.

+This will create a new import with the same parameters.

 ## Importing into Target List